Apprenticeships 2020 Switzerland

 For Djordjevic, teaching means growing up and gaining “greater independence from parents”.

-Anyone who has not yet signed an apprenticeship contract should, therefore, scan advertisements in the hospitality industry more closely.
-Although the industry is still struggling with failures due to the corona pandemic, “there are still a lot of open apprenticeships”, as Thomas Tellenbach confirms.
+Anyone who has not yet signed an apprenticeship contract should scan advertisements in the hospitality industry more closely.
+Although the industry is still struggling with failures due to the coronavirus pandemic, “there are still a lot of open apprenticeships”, as Thomas Tellenbach confirms.
 He is the manager of G’ART, the hospitality training center in the canton of Lucerne.
 There, young people are trained in three professions.
-Tellenbach explains on request: “The catering industry has been struggling with young talent for years.
+Tellenbach explains on request: “The catering industry has struggled with young talent for years.
 It is therefore very important to us not to reduce the number of apprenticeships due to the crisis. »

 Markus Wicki, owner of the “Hirschen” in Oberkirch, also sees this.
 He is currently training five apprentices.
 In conversation, he says: “We need specialists.
 Corona does not change this fact.
 But at most, the shortage due to the pandemic is even worse. » For Wicki it is clear that an investment in young people is worthwhile: “Several former apprentices have returned to my company.”
 And the “Hirschen” restaurateur explains: